 Fig.1 The laser beam melts the workpiece while the cutting gas blows away the molten material and slag in the incision

-Argon and nitrogen are inert gases, which means they don’t react with the molten metal in the incision, just blowing them down to the bottom.
+Argon and nitrogen are inert gases, which means that they do not react with the molten metal in the incision but blow it down to the bottom.
 The inert gas also protects the cutting edge from oxidation by the air.

 Compressed Air Cutting